JPedroRBelo/simDRLSR/README.md

   - In Editor go to `File>Open Scene>`
     - Choose "Scenes/Library.unity"
   - Verify if NavMesh is configured:

+    - Go to `Window>AI>Navigation`
     - Select "Libray" on Hierarchy
-    - Go to `Window>AI>Navigation`
-    - In `Bake` tab, click on "Bake" button
+    - In `Navigation/Bake` tab, click on "Bake" button

      ![Bake Image](doc/bake.png)